usnistgov/BF/content/en/Info/BF Classes/_INP/CWE2BF.md

     * Wrong Type – CWEs: 1284, and 1287.
 4. The following CWEs reflect only DVL or DVR causes: 102, 105, 106, 108, 109, 183, 184, 185, 186, 228, 229, 231, 233, 234, 235, 236, 237, 238, 239, 240, 554, 625, 1173, and 1174.

-The BF Data Check Bugs classes present a taxonomy with structured cause/consequence relations that is complete and orthogonal.
+The BF Data Check classes present a taxonomy with structured cause/consequence relations that is complete and orthogonal.
 It could be viewed as a structured extension over the CWEs related to Injection Errors, Invalid Data, Wrong Value, Inconsistent Value, and Wrong Type (Figure 2).
 It is a taxonomy that explains the causal relationships between weaknesses and would be easier to use than the nested hierarchical CWEs.

 Many bug reporting tools use the CWE to describe found bugs/weaknesses.
 As a structured extension over the input, output, and injection CWEs, the BF Data Check taxonomy can be used to report found data check bugs/weaknesses (including those leading to injection errors).
 Figure 1 shows how input/output and injection CWEs translate to BF DVL and BF DVR by operation; Figure 2 shows how they translate by consequences.